Last updated on January 13th, 2023 at 03:55 pm

-How To Get To The Saronic Islands From Athens: To get from Athens to the Saronic Islands, you must take the ferry or catamaran/hydrofoil from Piraeus Port.
+How To Get To The Saronic Islands From Athens: To get from Athens to the Saronic Islands, you must take a ferry or catamaran/hydrofoil from Piraeus Port.
 In this case, it’s best to plan a day trip to just one of the Saronic Islands.
-Otherwise, the logistics will prove too much of a trouble.
+Otherwise, the logistics will prove too much trouble.
 Check timetables and book your tickets here.
 Alternatively, you can join a cruise to three of the best Saronic Islands from Athens.

 The Ultimate Athens Travel Guide

 If you’re wondering when to visit Athens, perhaps you should reverse the question to get a more straightforward answer.
 So, when is the worst time to visit Athens?
 The answer is simple: July and August.
 With so many amazing things to do in Athens, you can’t go wrong with any season.
 That said, you should avoid travelling to Athens during the months of July and August because Athens

 The coldest months in Athens are usually December, January and February.
 Therefore, you might want to keep that in mind if you’re dreaming of enjoying open-air cafés and restaurants.
 Which you should.
 However, it rarely gets REALLY cold in Athens.
 Most of the time, you’ll be able to sit comfortably at cafés with outdoor heaters even in the coldest months.